collinbarrett/collinbarrett.github.io/_posts/2017-08-11-departing-freds.md

 - 'Visual Studio'
 ---

-Today is my last day with Fred’s.
+Today is my last day with Fred's.

 I joined the pharmacy IT group last year to replace their outgoing application developer.
 After a couple of weeks, IT leadership re-organized me under the general application development group serving both pharmacy and retail business applications.

-Fred’s has been around a long time.
+Fred's has been around a long time.
 Like many such organizations, it maintains legacy infrastructure and technical debt.
 Leadership in recent years has been making great strides in the modernization of systems and procedures.
 The development team is currently undergoing some significant rewrites creating modern [.NET Core](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/intro) microservices hosted in the cloud.
 I